ATB 8U-12U FAQs

 Yes.
 Sanctioned ALL/ABR all-star activities are considered to be part of the spring ALL/ABR season.
 The sanctioned all-star activities of these leagues typically begin in mid-June and run through early to mid-July.
 ATB players are expected to rejoin their teams immediately at the end of the sanctioned all-star activities.
 Note that some leagues combine their all-star program with a travel program, and require all-star team members also to participate on a travel team.
 As noted above, it is not possible for players to play for both ATB and a second travel baseball program, even if that second travel baseball program participates in sanctioned all-star activities during a portion of its season.

-Of course families should plan and schedule vacations as appropriate.
-Although we expect that the commitment to ATB will require significant time, we understand families’ needs to plan and schedule vacations and other family activities.
+Of course families should plan and schedule vacations as they see fit.
+We expect, however, that the commitment to ATB will be considered as families plan and schedule vacations and other family activities.
 Please note that July is tournament and tryout season and plan your vacations accordingly.

 You must register your child for tryouts in order to participate.
 We may not be able to accommodate players who do not register to tryout in advance.
 Tryout registration will be announced on our website at least one month before tryouts are held.